 Injustice anywhere is a threat to justice everywhere.
 We are caught in an inescapable network of mutuality tied in a single garment of destiny.
 Whatever affects one directly affects all indirectly.
 I can never be what I ought to be until you are what you ought to be, and you can never be what you ought to be until I am what I ought to be.
 This is the inter-related structure of reality.

 Systemic inequalities resulting in both privilege and discrimination seem unapologetically blatant these days.
 The individual experience of power and control may be more subtle though, and is both dynamic and complex.
-Rey Ty (2013) determined the following factors to be relevant in power distribution in US society:
+The following factors have been found to be relevant in power distribution in US society:

 Different factors or subcultures hold more weight in access to resources or inherent privilege than others (i.e. color or class).
 Some are visible (i.e. appearance or physical features) and some are not necessarily apparent (i.e. sexuality or religion).
 Some factors include an element of choice or may be learned (i.e. values or politics) and some reflect a normative developmental stage (i.e. age or social role).
 Furthermore, the experience within a subculture may vary (i.e. skin color or gender).
 The darker the skin color, for example, the more likely one is to experience discrimination.
 There are numerous possibilities of combinations that make up a unique and individual experience.